-In their third year, students gain exposure to applied resource sciences via resource fieldwork abroad, such as internships with mining companies or surveys with research institutions in resource-producing countries.
-The direct experience of seeing with one's own eyes what happens at resource sites around the world gives students a real taste of resource sciences in giving them a direct understanding of the issues and problems faced, and leading them towards their graduate-level research.
+Learn while abroad!
+In their third year, students gain exposure to applied resource sciences via resource fieldwork, such as practical training with mining companies or surveys with research institutions in resource-producing countries, usually conducted abroad.
+The direct experience of observing the goings on at resource sites around the world gives students a real and authentic taste of resource sciences by giving them a direct understanding of the issues and problems and leads them toward their graduate-level research.